-The Company is regularly involved in litigation, both as a plaintiff and as a defendant, relating to its business and operations, including environmental, commercial, employment and federal and/or state Equal Employment Opportunity Commission administrative actions.
+The Company is regularly involved in litigation, both as a plaintiff and as a defendant, relating to its business and operations, including environmental, commercial, asbestos, employment and federal and/or state Equal Employment Opportunity Commission administrative actions.
 Future expenditures for environmental, employment, intellectual property and other legal matters cannot be determined with any degree of certainty.

 In January 2017, a customer based in the United Kingdom wrote to the Company making a claim in relation to certain product sold to that customer by the Company.
-This writing was followed up by claim correspondence in 2018 and 2019.
-The Company has engaged its legal advisors in the United Kingdom to respond to the claim, and correspondence between the parties' respective counsel remains ongoing.
-To date, the insurers have not accepted coverage responsibility for the claim but have agreed to fund expenses of legal counsel selected by the Company through the date of the determination regarding coverage.
-The Company intends to pursue such coverage as and if necessary while vigorously defending against the customer claim.
-Liability for the claim is disputed, and the amount of the claim, if any, remains unclear.
+This writing was followed up by claim correspondence in 2018, 2019 and January of 2020.
+The Company has engaged its legal advisors in the United Kingdom to respond to the claim.
+However, no further interaction has occurred since January 2020.
+The Company intends to pursue insurance coverage as and if necessary while vigorously defending against the customer claim.
 Based on the facts presently known, management does not believe that the claim will have a material effect on the Company's financial position, results of operations or cash flows.